As seen in:

 5. Prove Your Skills on a General Manager of a Restaurant Resume

 Every restaurant general manager resume needs a job skills list.
 But—most fail because they list the wrong skills.
 The applicant thinks, “I’ll just toss in every skill I have and they’ll love it!”
 Nope.
 That’s like tossing in a little of every ingredient in the kitchen and hoping it’ll taste delicious.

-Here's how to add restaurant general manager skills to a resume:
+Here's how to add relevant skills to a general manager of a restaurant resume:

 - You’ll most likely need to pass an ATS test, and ATS resumes need the right keywords.
 The best keywords for resumes come from the job ad.